swip3798/haversine-redux/README.md

 haversine-redux = {version = "0.1", features = ["no_std"]}
 ```
 This will load the dependency [libm](https://crates.io/crates/libm) for the implementations of mathematical functions like sin, cos or atan2.

+## Licensing
+This library is dual-licensed under the MIT and the Apache 2.0 License.